 implementation of the Change Proposal (Paragraph 25).

-The Change Panel is the primary body responsible for making the decision (or recommendation to the Authority) on most Change Proposals, but a Change Proposal that relates to one or more of the Schedules or documents identified as being the responsibility of a particular Sub-Committee as identified in the REC baseline may be determined by a majority vote of that Responsible Committee.
+The Change Panel is the primary body responsible for making the decision (or recommendation to the Authority) on most Change Proposals, but a Change Proposal that relates to one or more of the Schedules or documents identified as being the responsibility of a particular Sub-Committee as identified in the REC Baseline Statement may be determined by a majority vote of that Responsible Committee.

-In the case of Category 3 operational documents, the role of the Responsible Committee may instead be delegated upon agreement of the Change Panel to the Code Manager or another individual REC Service Provider.
+In the case of Category 3 products, changes to these shall be approved by the Responsible Provider in accordance with Paragraph 27.

 Establishing the Cross Code Steering Group